 Consider the roles of different stakeholders at each trial site and the training needed for frontline staff and operational personnel.
-Embedded PCT interventions have varying levels of complexity, and accordingly may involve clinicians (physicians, specialists, nurses), senior management, business operations personnel, IT staff, researchers, clinic champions, and practice facilitators.
-The intervention may be relatively “passive,” requiring initial planning with the staff implementing the intervention and then limited ongoing training—or it may be “active” and involve system-wide changes that would need reinforcement over time.
+Embedded PCT (ePCT) interventions have varying levels of complexity, and accordingly may involve clinicians (physicians, specialists, nurses), senior management, business operations personnel, IT staff, researchers, clinic champions, and practice facilitators.
+The intervention may fall anywhere along a spectrum from relatively “passive,” requiring initial planning with the staff implementing the intervention and then limited ongoing training, to relatively “active” and involve system-wide changes that would need reinforcement over time.

 The following checklist presents considerations for designing stakeholder training.
 For more guidance and examples, read Training Front-line Staff and Clinicians.